- Legal Resources

 Contact the AG

 The Attorney General’s Office has been part of Oklahoma’s state government since 1907 when Charles West became Oklahoma’s first Attorney General.
-Attorney General Scott Pruitt is the sixteenth person to hold the office.
+Attorney General Mike Hunter is the seventeenth person to hold the office.

 By statute, the Attorney General’s Office provides legal counsel and representation for state agencies and employees.
 The office also represents the interests of Oklahoma consumers, the state’s natural resources and Oklahoma crime victims.